 13.1 Data subjects may make subject access requests (“SAR’s”) at any time to find out more about personal data which the company holds about them.

-13.2 Employees wishing to make an SAR should do so using a “Subject Access Request Form”), sending the form to the company Data Protection Officer at 20 Athenaeum Street, Sunderland, Tyne and Wear SR1 1DH.
+13.2 Employees wishing to make an SAR should do so using a “Subject Access Request Form”), sending the form to the company Data Compliance Manager at 20 Athenaeum Street, Sunderland, Tyne and Wear SR1 1DH.

 13.3 Responses to SAR’s shall normally be made within 1 month of receipt, but this may be extended by up to 2 months if the matter is complex and numerous requests are made.

-13.4 All SAR’s received should be handled by the company’s Data Protection Officer.
+13.4 All SAR’s received should be handled by the company’s Data Compliance Manager.

 13.5 The company does not charge a fee for handing of normal SAR’s.